lisp/de.setf.thrift/README.md

 Translate the Thrift IDL
 ------------------------

-IDL files employ the file type `thrift`.
+IDL files employ the file extension `thrift`.
 In this case, there are two files to translate
   * `tutorial.thrift`
   * `shared.thrift`
 As the former includes the latter, one uses it to generate the interfaces:

-    $THRIFT/bin/thrift -O ./ --gen cl $THRIFT/tutorial/tutorial.thrift
+    $THRIFT/bin/thrift -r --gen cl $THRIFT/tutorial/tutorial.thrift

-For the moment, the Lisp backend is present here as #P"THRIFT:compiler;cpp;src;generate;t_cl_generator.cc".
-In order to use it, copy that file into the analogous location in the Thrift release tree prior to making thrift.
+`-r` stands for recursion, while `--gen` lets one choose the language to translate to.

 Load the Lisp translated service interfaces
 -------------------------------------------

-The translator generates two files for each IDL file.
-For example `tutorial-types.lisp` and `tutorial-vars.lisp`.
-As the parameter definitions may istantiate objects defined in the `-types` file, the ASDF dependencies must reflect this constraint.
-For the tutorial, the system could be defined as
+The translator generates three files for each IDL file.
+For example `tutorial-types.lisp`, `tutorial-vars.lisp` and an `.asd` file that can be used to load them both and pull in other includes (like `shared` within the tutorial) as dependencies.

-    (asdf:defsystem :thrift-tutorial
-       :depends-on (:thrift)
-       :serial t
-       :components ((:file "tutorial")
-                    (:file "tutorial-types")
-                    (:file "tutorial-vars")))

 Run a Server for the Service